Meet the Annual Plant Grower: Gardener Discussion & QA with Geri

-There are animal and human safe products available to repel mice, squirrels, voles, moles, raccoons, deer, rabbits…pretty much any animal you may encounter in MN.
+There are animal and human safe products available to repel mice, squirrels, voles, moles, raccoons, deer, and rabbits.

 First we will look at what animal damage looks like so you know what you’re dealing with if you see it.